AndrewPaget/Bootstrap-5-Carousel/README.md

 Bootstrap 5 Carousel

-A bootstrap carousel the advances one element at a time (in this case, a single card).
+A bootstrap carousel the advances one element at a time.
+In this use case a total of seven cards with four showing at any one time.
+It's responsive and collapses below 768px.

 This page is a (simplified) template Bootstrap 5 (5 NOT 4 or 3) users looking at integrating a carousel with multiple elements (cards, images etc).